ETACE/ace_covid19/README.md

 * *policy_bailout_alpha.jl* - Lockdown policy with more or less severe restrictions on economic activity (alpha parameter) and bailout schemes.
 * *policy_good_xi0.5.jl* - Policy after lockdown with partial economic restrictions and higher infection probability.
 * *policy_only_xi* - Lockdown policy implementing individual preventive measures only.
-* *policy_only_xi_ho* - Lockdown policy implementing individual preventive measures ans working at home only
+* *policy_only_xi_ho* - Lockdown policy implementing individual preventive measures and working at home only
 * *policy_allout.jl* - Policy after vaccine becomes available (terminates all measures).

 ### Data Creation

-To reproduce the results from the paper by re-simulate the model use the folder structure and *covid_par_ini.jl* files in the *data* folder.
+To reproduce the results from the paper by re-simulating the model use the folder structure and *covid_par_ini.jl* files in the *data* folder.
 The *covid_par_ini.jl* file for e.g. the baseline (threshold=5, alpha=1.0, xi=0.6) is located in the *data/main/xi06/beta5/alpha1* folder.
 In order to create a batch of 20 runs, execute

 ```